 Kami shared that the Prevention and Intervention team helped Helendale SD get highlighted in the Community Cares video for California.
-The link to the video will be shared with the committee members via email due to technical difficulties.
+The video was shared with the committee.

-6.9 Compliance Update
+6.10 Compliance Update

 Peggy Dunn presented an update on compliance items from the California Department of Education (CDE).
-Peggy thanked the D/M Charter SELPA members for their diligence during the Special Education Plan (SEP) process.
-She said there are two LEAs that are finishing their SEPs then 100% will be completed.
-Peggy said the next step is for her then Jenae to review the plans and then upload them to the CDE.
-After the plans are uploaded for the CDE, CDE will send a letter to the LEA and D/M Charter SELPA.
+Peggy thanked the D/M SELPA members for their diligence during the Special Education Plan (SEP) process.
+She said the next step is for her then Jenae to review and sign off the plans and then upload them to CDE by December 15, 2020.
+After the plans are uploaded to CDE, CDE will send a letter to the LEAs and D/M SELPA.
 CDE has not provided a timeline regarding their letter but it will be sent.